How to Get Help

-See Applications and Questionnaires below.
-Complete application in its entirety (call us if you have any questions).
+Complete each application in its entirety.
+Please call us at 504.581.4043 if you have any questions.
 Proof of monthly income is required.
 Make copies of your monthly income evidence (SSI award letters; food stamp cards; two biweekly check stubs; four weekly check stubs; pension letter; etc.).
 Never submit original documents.

 The Pro Bono Project

 By scanning or taking a GOOD photograph of the application, email the Intake Coordinator at The Pro Bono Project.

 Call us at 504.581.4043.
 All application are processed in the order in which they are received.
 We will contact you regarding next steps.

 Emergency Civil Legal Problems